Single-peptide protocol

 - Maintain a consistent sleep schedule — DSIP modulates natural sleep architecture and works best when circadian rhythms are regular.

-- Start at 100 mcg and observe over 5 nights before increasing to 200 mcg; the U-shaped dose-response means more is not always better.
+- Start at 100 mcg in week 1 and step up weekly (150 mcg, then 200 mcg) before settling at 250–300 mcg; the U-shaped dose-response means more is not always better.

 - Adequate dietary magnesium and consistent wind-down routines complement sleep peptide research protocols.